 As the housing market strengthens in Clovis, there is concern that tenants may be priced out and at a greater risk of displacement as rent and home sales prices have risen dramatically across California and the Central Valley in recent years.
-Only a small portion of Clovis is considered vulnerable to displacement, with census tracts in southwest Clovis and Historic Helm Ranch identified as sensitive communities (see Figure 4-6664).
-Most of the inventoried residential capacity (99.88.7 percent) is located on sites outside of these vulnerable areas, including 96.4 percent all of the lower-income capacity (or 4,608755 units) as shown in Figure 4-6765.
-There is one RHN overlay site located in an area with elevated displacement risk that provides capacity for 244 lower income housing units.
+Only a small portion of Clovis is considered vulnerable to displacement, with census tracts in southwest Clovis and Historic Helm Ranch identified as sensitive communities (see Figure 4-66).
+Most of the inventoried residential capacity (99.8 percent) is located on sites outside of these vulnerable areas, including all of the lower-income capacity (or 4,608 units) as shown in Figure 4-67.
 Additional affordable housing capacity identified in the sites inventory could provide more options to mitigate displacement for residents.

-Figure 4-6664 Sites Inventory and Displacement Risk
+Figure 4-66 Sites Inventory and Displacement Risk